FHA loans: The mortgage first-time home buyers love [Infographic]

 The FHA Streamline Refinance is an exclusive FHA program which offers homeowners one of the simplest, quickest path to a refinance.
 Via the FHA Streamline Refinance, there are no credit score checks, no income verifications, and home appraisals are waived completely.

-In addition, via the FHA Streamline Refinance, homeowners with a mortgages pre-dating June 2009 get access to reduced FHA mortgage insurance rates.
+In addition, via the FHA Streamline Refinance, homeowners with a mortgage pre-dating June 2009 get access to reduced FHA mortgage insurance rates.

 For more than 80 years, the FHA home loan program has helped U.S. homeowners purchase homes affordably and refinance them.
 Compare today’s rates and see what an FHA loan can do for you.

-Take a look at today's FHA mortgage rates now.
-Your social security number is not required to get started, and all quotes come with instant access to your live credit scores.Click to see today's rates (Jun 22nd, 2017)
+Take a look at today’s FHA mortgage rates now.
+Your social security number is not required to get started, and all quotes come with instant access to your live credit scores.Verify your FHA loan eligibility (Jun 19th, 2018)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.